-The production of desalinated water can be launched depending on the level switch (s) (HL and LL) or manually.
-During production a service hour counter will be kept which can be read off under the menu option "Information" (see § 10.5 "Counters" on page 60).
-A counter will also be kept in connection with maintenance, if this is programmed (see § 22.2 "Maintenance" on page 91)).
+The production of treated water can be launched depending on the level switch (s) (HL and LL), depending on the position of the "Filtration start" switch or manually.
+During production a service hour counter will be kept which can be read off under the menu option "Information" (see § 10.5 "Counters" on page 61).
+A counter will also be kept in connection with maintenance, if this is programmed (see § 22.2 "Maintenance" on page 93)).
 This can be read off in the same window as the service hour counter.